fullstaq-ruby/infra/docs/pull_request_template.md

  - [ ] Documentation updated
  - [ ] Infrastructure overview diagram updated
    <!-- see docs/editing-diagrams.md to learn how to edit the diagram -->
+ - [ ] The following content/files are kept in sync with each other:
+   + The Terraform version specified in `**/providers.tf`, `.github/workflows/code-reviews.yml` and `docs/required-devtools.md`

 ## Checklist for reviewers